Therapy for Children, Families and Schools Based in Kent

 Where do you work?

-I work in inviting, child-centred therapy rooms based in Denmark Hill and Crystal Palace.
+I work in an inviting, child-centred therapy room based in Hythe, Kent.

 What ages do you work with?

 I work with very young children under five, through to young adults up to 25 years old.
 I also offer parent sessions.

 Although my NHS training and experience has equipped me for working with serious mental health problems, I also work with mild and moderate emotional difficulties.
 Almost everyone can benefit from seeing a psychotherapist to help them understand themselves better.